-Our Board held six meetings during 2015.
+Our Board held five meetings during 2016.
 We have four standing committees: the audit committee, the compensation committee, the corporate governance/nominating committee and the executive committee.
-During 2015, the audit committee held eight meetings, the compensation committee held five meetings, the corporate governance/nominating committee held one meeting.
-All of our directors attended all of the Board and their respective committee meetings during 2015.
-All of our directors attended our 2015 annual meeting of stockholders and are encouraged to attend the 2016 Annual Meeting as well.
+During 2016, the audit committee held six meetings, the compensation committee held three meetings, the corporate governance/nominating committee held one meeting and the executive committee held one meeting.
+None of our directors attended fewer than 75% of the Board and their respective committee meetings during 2016.
+All of our directors other than Director Lockett attended our 2016 annual meeting of stockholders and all are encouraged to attend the 2017 Annual Meeting.